moorara/milad.dev/content/posts/security-for-devs.md

 Cross-Site Scripting (XSS) attacks belong to _code injection_ category of attacks.

-  1. The attacker uses an _exploit_ in a trust web application and embed malicious code into it.
+  1. The attacker uses an _exploit_ in a trust web application and embeds malicious code into it.
   1. The victim runs the malicious code in her browser by visiting the trusted website.
   1. The malicious code steals sensitive information such as _cookies_ and send them to a destination controlled by the attacker.